KierenP/Halogen/README.md

 A c++ chess engine that implements Null-move pruning, Late move reductions, Quiessence search and a Transposition table that uses Zobrist Hashing.
 The search routine is multithreaded using the SMP parallelisation technique.

 Halogen developement is currently supported on [Openbench](http://chess.grantnet.us/).
 OpenBench (created by [Andrew Grant](https://github.com/AndyGrant)) is an open-source sequential probability ratio testing framework designed for self-play testing by both UCI and xboard compliant engines.
-It uses distributed computing that anyone can contribite CPU power and help support the development of some of the worlds best Chess engine.
+It uses distributed computing so that anyone can contribite CPU power and help support the development of some of the world's best Chess engines.

 Since Halogen 7, Halogen has used a neural network for its evaluation function.
 The incrementally updated architecture is inspired by the new NNUE networks in [Stockfish](https://github.com/official-stockfish/Stockfish).
 Networks are trained through a private pytorch implementation created through colarberation with Andrew Grant.